glotzerlab/rowan/README.md

     python -m unittest discover tests

+To check test coverage, make sure the coverage module is installed and run the packaged unit tests:

+    coverage run -m unittest discover tests

 ## Quickstart
 This library can be used to work with quaternions by simply instantiating the appropriate numpy arrays and passing them to the required functions.
 For example: